Glenwood Springs Colorado

 His picture hangs in a prominent place in the lobby.

-Walter makes his presence known by his signature aroma; cigar smoke.
-This means that he has appeared on occasion, with the aroma of cigar smoke, probably to some startled staff member; linking the aroma to Walter Devereux.
+Walter makes his presence known with his signature aroma: cigar smoke.
+He has appeared on occasion, accompanied by the aroma of cigar smoke, probably to startled staff members.

-His cigar smoke is noticed in the lobby, though there is no smoking allowed for the living guests inside.
-His unseen presence can be felt by sensitives in the lobby.
+His smoke has been noticed in the lobby, though there is no smoking allowed for the living guests inside.
+His unseen presence can be felt by sensitives.
 Being the founder and first owner does have its privileges.

-Walter still visits his old office that was probably located in the basement, because his cigar smoke is noticed in the basement and doors to rooms that were locked, are mysteriously unlocked.
+Walter still visits his old office, which was probably located in the basement, because his cigar smoke has been noticed there.
+Doors to rooms that were locked have been found mysteriously unlocked.

-Walter has favorite rooms as well, because the cigar smoke is noticed when he is present.
+Walter has other favorite rooms as well, as his cigar smoke has been noticed when he is present in them.

-Devereux may be in spirit form, but he will let the living know of decor mistakes.
+Devereux may be in spirit form, but he will let the living know about decor mistakes.

-In 1982, during a renovation period, the wallpaper in room 551 really needed to be replaced.
-The wallpaper was rolled on, which took a day to do.
-The door was locked securely so no one living could enter.
-The next day, the workers found that all the wallpaper had been carefully rolled off the walls, and was sitting neatly rolled up on the floor.
+In 1982, during a renovation period, the wallpaper in room 551 needed to be replaced.
+The new wallpaper was rolled on, which took a day to do.
+The door was locked securely so no one could enter.
+The next day, workers found that the wallpaper had been carefully taken off the walls, and was sitting neatly rolled up on the floor.
 Nothing was ruined or wasted.
-After several more attempts, they still found the paper rolled up on the floor.
-Thinking that a spirit person with some clout in the decor department was trying to give them a message, several wallpaper samples were left on the bed over night.
+After several more attempts, workers continued to find the new paper rolled up on the floor.
+Thinking that a spirit person with some clout in the decor department was trying to give them a message, several new wallpaper samples were left on the bed overnight.

 Sure enough, only one roll of sample paper was left on the bed, while the others were found neatly on the floor.
-Going with the flow, the chosen paper was put on the walls, and it was still there the next morning.
-This time, Walter didn’t have to make a physical appearance because the living were smart enough to figure it out.
+Going with the flow, workers put the chosen paper on the walls, and it was still there the next morning.
+This time, Walter didn’t have to make a physical appearance.
+The living were smart enough to figure it out.

-I think that this spirit is Walter Devereux, for two reasons:
+I think this spirit is Walter Devereux, for two reasons:

-The critique of the wallpaper that happened in this incident, indicates that it was a spirit with authority who thinks he has the final say, because he was a past owner.
-If the spirit was just a guest, he/she probably wouldn’t have done what this spirit did.
+The critique of the wallpaper indicates the presence of a spirit with authority, who thinks he has the final say, because he was a past owner.
+If the spirit were just a guest, he or she probably wouldn’t have done what this spirit did.

 This spirit is apparently very patient with the living.
 He hasn’t forgotten how to work with people.
 Over his lifetime, Walter developed patience with people as he worked, organizing projects and instigating new business with mining owners and utilities.

-Former spirit guests and perhaps former military patients who also qualified as guests, apparently have flocked to the third, fourth and fifth floor, as the activity there is the highest.
+Former spirit guests and perhaps former military patients, who also qualified as guests, have apparently flocked to the third, fourth and fifth floor, as the activity there is the heaviest.
 Rooms 321, and 551 are two of the hot spots.

-The elevator goes up and down by itself.
-It has been checked out and nothing is malfunctioning.
+The elevator has been known to go up and down by itself.
+It has been checked out by technicians, and nothing is malfunctioning.

-Modern day lights are also fun to play with, and these fascinated spirit guests will turn them on and off during the middle of the night, disturbing the living guests trying to sleep.
+Modern lights are also fun to play with, and these fascinated spirit guests will turn them on and off in the middle of the night, disturbing living guests.

-Both the staff and guests have experienced apparitions in the halls and rooms, objects are moved around the room, and strange sounds are also heard.
+Both staff and guests have experienced apparitions in the halls and rooms.
+Objects are moved around, and strange sounds are heard.

-Plus, guests from the past really enjoy the TV; changing channels when people are already watching a program or trying to sleep.
+Spectral guests from the past also really enjoy the TVs, changing channels when living guests are trying to watch them or trying to sleep.

-The entity of a young girl, her see-through appearance wearing a Victorian dress, has been reported being seen all over the hotel playing with a ball.
+The entity of a young girl, her see-through apparition wearing a Victorian dress, has been reported all over the hotel playing with a ball.

-Some of the most luxurious suites, such as 651 and 652, also are enjoyed by former guests in spirit form.
-Both of the bell tower suites are visited by rich, but more polite spirit guests.
+Some of the most luxurious suites, such as numbers 651 and 652, are enjoyed by former guests in spirit form.
+Both of the bell tower suites are visited by rich, but polite spirit guests.
 The bell tower suite, named after Molly Brown, is the most active one.

-A male apparition likes Room 551 and has been seen in there and in the hallway outside.
+One male apparition especially likes Room 551 and has been seen there and in the hallway outside.
 People have experienced the usual list of benign paranormal experiences in this room.

 Former employees who think they are still on the Hotel Colorado payroll!